-3.6.2.2 PEDESTRIAN/CYCLE NETWORK
+3.6.2.2 Pedestrian/cycle network

 A network of both pedestrian and cycle paths are provided throughout the precinct in open space areas, within verges and on-street and connects outside of the precinct.
-Clear and safe pedestrian crossing opportunities should also be provided to help movement across busy roads, such as Hay Street and Roberts Road, and should consider key desire lines, such as along Coghlan Road between Hay Street and the West Leederville Railway station.
+Clear and safe pedestrian crossing opportunities should also be provided to help movement across busy roads, such as Hay Street and Roberts Road, and should consider key desire lines, such as along Coghlan Road between Hay Street and the West Leederville Railway Station.

-Cycling to, and within North Subiaco can be facilitated by providing improved infrastructure, namely Hay Street, Roberts Road and Coghlan Road.
-Within the local centre and the West Leederville Railway station, further bicycle parking should be provided.
+Cycling to, and within north Subiaco can be facilitated by providing improved infrastructure, namely Hay Street, Roberts Road and Coghlan Road.
+Within the local centre and at key destination such as Subiaco Oval, and the West Leederville Railway Station, further bicycle parking should be provided.
 End of trip facilitates within new development, should also be encouraged.

-To improve the legibility of the movement network and advise pedestrians of the location of major landmarks, a way finding system should be implemented.
+To improved the legibility of the movement network and advise pedestrians of the location of major landmarks, a way finding system should be implemented.